connordunn10/10-Time-Series/README.md

 Regression Analysis Conclusion
 ====================================

 The Out-of-Sample data is the Testing data, in which the model has NOT seen before.
-The Out-of-Sample Root Mean Squared Error (RMSE) to the thousandth is 0.415.
+The Out-of-Sample Root Mean Squared Error (RMSE) rounded to the thousandth is 0.415.

 The In-Sample data is the Training data, in which the model has seen before.
 The In-Sample Root Mean Squared Error (RMSE) rounded to the thousandth is integ is 0.566.